SlotNSlot/whitepaper/whitepaper.md

 As the clients proceed the games with proactive method, there may exist some case where transactions for later rounds are mined earlier than prior rounds.
 This will fail the verification on hash chain seeds.
 Therefore, multiple hash chains are used to initialize the game session.
 The number of hash chains should be set such that (number of chains) * (seconds per round) > (average block time).
 Still in this condition, the same problem can exist because the average block time is literally "average".
 This must be avoided by having a buffered delay of few seconds for every rounds when they proceed too faster than the smart contract.

+A detailed procedure of the PRNG is as follows.

- 1. A player visits a slot machine, sends the last commit of hash chain, SHA<sup>R</sup>(N) with a specific amount of ETH to play on this slot.
+ 1. A player visits a slot machine, sends the last commits of hash chains, _SHA<sup>R</sup>(N<sub>i</sub>)'s_, with a specific amount of ETH to play on this slot.
 A successful confirmation of this transaction would modify the slot as occupied, and trigger an EVENT that would notify the banker that someone has visited his slot.

- 2. The banker sends the last commit of hash chain.
+ 2. The banker sends the last commits of hash chains, _SHA<sup>R</sup>(M<sub>i</sub>)'s_.
 On confirmation of this transaction, the game session between these two specific "player" and "banker" will be initialized.

  3. The player sends betting parameters _betAmount_, and _numLine_ to the contract.

  4. The banker verifies whether the player's transaction is valid.
 After successful verification, the banker reveals the preimage.
-To enable a faster response in the player's client, banker's client will send the same preimage with the Whisper protocol.
-Note that hashing this preimage would give the revelation of the banker in previous round.
+Note that hashing this preimage would give the preimage of the banker in previous round in that hash chain.

- 5. Player's client begins to draw the resulting window with the player's preimage and the banker's preimage received from whisper.
-The player verifies whether the banker's transaction is valid.
-After successful verification, the player reveals the preimage.
+ 5. The player verifies whether the banker's transaction is valid.
+After successful verification, the player client begins to draw the result of the round, and reveals the preimage.

  6. A successful confirmation of all transactions in steps 3 to 5 will trigger the contract to process the round.
 The contract verifies both seeds, uses them to generate random numbers for the round, and stores the result.